eevans/twissandra-j/README.markdown

 twissandra-j
 ============

-Twissandra-J is an OSGI-enabled Java example application created to learn and demonstrate Cassandra usage.
+Twissandra-J is an OSGi-enabled Java example application created to learn and demonstrate Cassandra usage.
 Running the project will present a website that has similar functionality to [Twitter](http://twitter.com).

+Twissandra-J is the Java cousin to [Twissandra](http://github.com/eevans/twissandra).
+If your preferred language is Python, you may want to check it out instead.

 Requirements
 ------------